sogno-platform/pymfm/README.md

 # pymfm

-Python package pymfm is a framework for ..
+Python package pymfm is a framework for microgrid flexibility management.
+The framework allows to develop scenario-oriented management strategies for community microgrids based on optimization and rule-based algorithms in both (near) real-time and scheduling operation modes by coordinating battery storage and photovoltaic units.
+Furthermore, this framework can be used to create realistic forecast profiles based on standard load and PV generation profiles.
+Its target users are researchers in the field of smart grid applications and the deployment of operational flexibility for renewable energy communities.

 ## Contribution

-1. Clone repository via SSH (`git clone git@github.com:erdemgumrukcu/datafev.git`) or clone repository via HTTPS (`git clone https://github.com/erdemgumrukcu/datafev.git`)
+1. Clone repository via SSH (`git clone git@github.com:amirahmadifar/pymfm.git`) or clone repository via HTTPS (`git clone https://github.com/amirahmadifar/pymfm.git`)
-2. Open an issue at [https://github.com/erdemgumrukcu/datafev/issues](https://github.com/erdemgumrukcu/datafev/issues)
+2. Open an issue at [https://github.com/amirahmadifar/pymfm/issues](https://github.com/amirahmadifar/pymfm/issues)
 3. Checkout the development branch: `git checkout development`
 4. Update your local development branch (if necessary): `git pull origin development`
 5. Create your feature/issue branch: `git checkout -b issueXY_explanation`
 6. Commit your changes: `git commit -m "Add feature #XY"`
 7. Push to the branch: `git push origin issueXY_explanation`
-8. Submit a pull request from issueXY_explanation to development branch via [https://github.com/erdemgumrukcu/datafev/pulls](https://github.com/erdemgumrukcu/datafev/pulls)
+8. Submit a pull request from issueXY_explanation to development branch via [https://github.com/amirahmadifar/pymfm/pulls](https://github.com/amirahmadifar/pymfm/pulls)
 9. Wait for approval or revision of the new implementations.

 ## Installation

-datafev requires at least the following Python packages:
+pymfm requires at least the following Python packages:
 - matplotlib>=3.7.1
 - scipy>=1.11.0
 - astral>=3.2